birkenkrahe/ai482/presentations/README.md

-Upload your solo presentations here as a PDF or PPT, and the team presentations in the respective sprint review folder.
+Upload your solo presentations in the [`solo`](https://github.com/birkenkrahe/ai482/tree/main/presentations/solo) folder, and the team presentations in the respective sprint review folder.
+Upload PDF or PPT files.

 # Team vs. Solo, Presentation vs. AI Application Project